 - 1) Questionnaires

 - 2) Saliva collection

 - 3) Testing of pain-relevant systems

-- 4) Brain scan
+- 4) Brain scan (fMRI) if the child is happy to do this and the researchers agree that it is safe for them

 We will describe what happens in each part of the study separately.
 We will ask your child/ward to complete the questionnaire at the start of the study.
-The testing of pain-relevant systems and the brain scan we will do twice, at different times of their menstrual cycle (once during their period and once around 10 days after a period).
+The testing of pain-relevant systems and the brain scan (if appropriate) we will do twice, at different times of their menstrual cycle (once during their period and once around 10 days after a period).